GemHill/HTMLCSS/README.md

 ** Examples of git commit messages are `git commit -m "Added links"` or `git commit -m "Fixed typo"`
 * Type `git push` and press enter
 * Your changes should be live on the site

+## Resources and tips

+* These can be found in the resouce file, which can be viewed on Github
+* If you want to add another page, make another file with the extension .html (contact.html for example).
+Open notepad or notepad++ or sublime and create a new file, saving it as filename.html.
+** Copy the section between the `<head>` and `</head>` tag in your index.html file and then put the rest of the copy in as you wish between `<body>` and `</body>` tags